frankybone/flappybone/README.md

 <h2>Specifics</h2>

 <p>
-The application is written in HTML and CSS, for the graphics, while the logic in Javascript. <br>
+The application is written in HTML and CSS, for the graphics, while in Javascript for the logic. <br>
   This project includes several external libraries, that are: